heavyimage/ld_preload_afnom_talk/slides.md

             libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6 (0x00007f2151d46000)
             /lib64/ld-linux-x86-64.so.2 (0x00007f2151f36000)
     ```
-- We happen to have the source here but imagine if we didn't...
+- We happen to have `random_num`'s source but imagine if we didn't...

 ---
 # Conclusion
 - XKCD is real
+- Slow down games, alter cryptographic math, print internal vars...
 - Compiled software is not a monolithic, fixed thing and instead something you can play with :smile:
 - What ways could you imagine altering a program to change its behavior?